ananya1108/pypropject/README.md

 **File**
 * file.py:- basic program for operation of read and write to file
-* TandHwrite.py:- takes temperature and humidity data and wtrites to readings.csv file
+* TandHwrite.py:- takes temperature and humidity data and wtrites to readings.csv file @pyropotato thanks:+1:

 **Calculator**
 * Scratch_1.py:- basic python calculator